ktafakkori/feloopy/README.md

 This repository will be more and more complete over time.

-Hence, it is kindly requested to support this work by giving a ⭐ to the repository to make it available for a broad range of audiences who are interested in using heuristic optimization techniques in the Python programming language.
+Hence, it is kindly requested to support this work by giving a ⭐ to the repository to make it available for a broad range of audiences who are interested in using exact and heuristic optimization techniques in the Python programming language.

 ## 💫 Supporters